ismetdagli/HaX-CoNN/README.md

 #### Details

+Important note: This is a step-by-step example.
+The particular output that will be generated here is already generated in the summary.

 Input File:

  -  Prototxt File: Specified in `PROTOTXT` (`prototxt_input_files/googlenet.prototxt`).
 This file describes the architecture of the GoogleNet model used for transition time analysis.